wp-plugins/youtube-embed-plus/readme.txt

 == Other Notes ==

 This YouTube plugin can include premium features like automatic schema tagging for video SEO, mobile compatibility checking, and deleted video alerts when you [upgrade to PRO.](https://www.embedplus.com/dashboard/pro-easy-video-analytics.aspx).

+We also have a YouTube channel with some helper videos.
+[Check them out here >>](https://www.youtube.com/user/EmbedPlus)